optimus-jahid/simple-acl/readme.md

 ## Official Documentation

-Documentation for Simple ACL can be found on the [Laravel website](http://boitha.com/docs/simple-acl).
+Documentation for Simple ACL can be found on the [authors website](http://jahid.me/docs/simple-acl).

 ## Contributing